MatthewReinbold/APIFutures/README.md

   <img height="500" width="444" src="https://github.com/MatthewReinbold/APIFutures/assets/495507/15f932dc-6da7-444d-9042-78857f800797">
 </p>

+## Are there image assets that I can include or customize for my contribution?
+Yes!
+Emma Kriskinans and her design team were kind enough to create several image assets that [are available elsewhere in this repository](https://github.com/MatthewReinbold/APIFutures/tree/main/2024/image_assets).
+These assets include logos with a variety of different backgrounds, banners, and hexidecimal color codes.

 ## How do I submit a link to my contribution so that it appears on the APIFutures landing page?
 When you have created your contribution, [submit the proposed URL via this Google Form](https://forms.gle/9UzNcMRQvxEYkshW6) **prior to January 9th**.
 If there aren't any questions upon review, the piece title, author, and link will be added to [the APIFutures landing page](https://matthewreinbold.github.io/APIFutures/index.html).